rasmuserik/solsort-old/README.md

 - √nginx config for php/wordpress
 - √refactor net, duplicate code on client/server
-- log storage to database
+- √log to database
-  - append to array, write bulks to db, with sequential numbering
+  - √append to array, write bulks to db, with sequential numbering
+  - √disabled by default, to save disk
   - flush on exit
+- mbox multiple subscribers, do not overwrite
 - sync-db
-- mbox multiple subscribers, do not overwrite
 - live stat
   - minute / hour / day aggregate
 - status-API with info on current clients